Connerh92/vuepress/docs/objects/organization.md

 # Organization

-While templating, you may access the following public attributes and methods on a [Organization Element].
+One may access the following public properties and methods on an [Organization Element].

 ## Public Properties
 All of the standard [Element](https://docs.craftcms.com/api/v3/craft-base-element.html#public-properties) public properties are available.
 In addition, the following properties are also available: